 Everything I had been taught about my emotions was wrong.
 Everything I had been taught about who I was, was wrong.

-I had no idea how I would get to know myself or why I had been so sick for so long but I was about to take a journey that would reveal to me the answers which spirituality alone had not revealed.
-Yet it was spiritually which led me to a place of emotional understanding and healing.
+I had no idea how I would get to know myself or why I had been so sick for so long but I was about to take a journey that would reveal to me the answers which spirituality or AA alone had not revealed.
+Yet it was the spiritual which led me to a place of emotional understanding and healing.
 Closed-minded spirituality has no room for growth.
 Open-mindedness combined with spirituality promotes change and learning.
 Our state of being spiritual should never forbid other brands of solution.
 We should be open to all possibilities instead of condemning certain brands as if they were cans of green beans that we refuse to taste because it has the wrong label.

 When given the chance Spirituality cures everything that is sick.
 But if an addict doesn’t identify and change the emotional behaviors that preempted his addiction in the first place, well then all that addict is doing in twelve step recovery is keeping a vicious dog that once ran wild locked up.
 He baths the dog and feeds the dog.
 He gives the dog chopped beef and gives him his shots.
-But the dog is still crazy and danger ous.
+But the dog is still crazy and dangerous.
 The dog is still sitting in a locked pen just waiting for the chance to get out and rip the addict limb from limb.

 NO!
 We do not want to drink again.
 If you have to ask the question “can I then drink?”
-Then you have not been converted YET.
+Then you have not been converted and healed, YET.
 The same man WILL drink again.
 But a new man both spiritually and emotionally has no desire or reason to drink and drug.
 He is recovered.